What to Do in Your First 24 Hours in Los Angeles: Itinerary for First-Time Visitors

 Paramount Studios

-Occupying 65 acres, Paramount Studios features a total of 30 stages that have produced some of the world’s most famous movies and television shows.
+Occupying 65 acres, Paramount Studios features a total of 30 stages that have produced some of the world’s most famous movies and television shows—and some of our own favorites!

 Paramount Pictures Studios

 The iconic Hollywood studio represents over 100 years of TV and filmmaking history.
-If you find yourself with more than 24 hours in L.A., hop onto an official Paramount Pictures Studio Tour to see classic and active movie sets—and maybe even catch a film or TV in action!
+If you find yourself with more than 24 hours in L.A., we’d recommend hopping onto an official Paramount Pictures Studio Tour to see classic and active movie sets—and maybe even catch a film or TV in action!

 Runyon Canyon Park

-Just steps north of Hollywood Boulevard, Runyon Canyon Park is one of the best places to escape the crowds and the L.A. city buzz.
+Just steps north of Hollywood Boulevard, Runyon Canyon Park is another one of our favorite places to escape the crowds and the L.A. city buzz.
 The park drapes over 160 acres of the eastern end of the Santa Monica Mountains and is packed with miles of hiking trails to explore.

 Runyon Canyon Park

-To get the most out of your Runyon Canyon hiking adventure, tackle the Western High Way Trail, traversing 3.3 miles over 800 feet of elevation change.
+To get the most out of your Runyon Canyon hiking adventure, we’d suggest tackling the Western High Way Trail, traversing 3.3 miles over 800 feet of elevation change.

 Echo Park